SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

     Title of the hdf5 file (only important if file is created new)

+* `complevel`

+    If you use HDF5, you can specify your compression level.
+0 means no compression and 9 is the highest compression level.
+By default the level is set to 9 to reduce the size of the resulting HDF5 file.
+    See `PyTables Compression`_ for a detailed explanation.

+* `complib`

+    The library used for compression

 * `purge_duplicate_comments`

     If you add a result via :func:`pypet.trajectory.SingleRun.f_add_result` or a derived